-Kenneth J. Robbins Jr. General Manager Robert G. Housley Jr. Finance/HR Director
+Kenneth J. Robbins Jr. General Manager Robert Housley Director of Finance and Human Resources

 Vision of the Midway City Sanitary District

 The Vision Statement supports the Mission Statement by expressing a broad philosophy of what the Midway City Sanitary District strives to achieve now and in the future in the delivery of services to our customers, vendors, other agencies, the general public, and each other.